 What is the main airport called?

-Kansai International Airport (KIX).Opens external site It is the primary international airport in the Greater Osaka Area of Japan and the closest international airport to the cities of Osaka, Kyoto, and Kobe.
+Kansai International Airport (KIX)Opens external site in a new window.
+It is the primary international airport in the Greater Osaka Area of Japan and the closest international airport to the cities of Osaka, Kyoto, and Kobe.
 It is located on an artificial island (Kankūjima) in the middle of Osaka Bay off the Honshu shore, 38 km (24 mi) southwest of Ōsaka Station.

 Arriving in Osaka

-The helpful staff at Kansai International Airport will greet you when you arrive.
+The helpful staff at Osaka Airport will greet you when you land and assist you with your travel needs.
 Once you collect your bags from the arrivals area, there are various transport options available to get you on your way.

 Getting into Osaka from Kansai International Airport